About the Pennsylvania Commission for Women

 Comitta lives in West Chester, PA with her husband, Tom.
 They have two grown children.

-State Representative Madeleine Dean was elected in 2012 to represent Pennsylvania’s 153rd Legislative District.
+Previously, Congresswoman Dean served in the Pennsylvania House of Representatives, representing the 153rd Legislative District.
 She brings with her nearly three decades of experience as a lawyer, writer and teacher.

 Kristen Houser is the Chief Public Affairs Officer at the National Sexual Violence Resource Center (NSVRC) and the Pennsylvania Coalition Against Rape (PCAR).
 As a leading expert on sexual violence, Houser has dedicated over two decades of her career in the public health and nonprofit fields as an advocate for sexual assault prevention and women’s health and wellness.